breadboi/personal-website/README.md

 # Personal Website

-Website created with the intent of learning new technologies.
+Website created with the intent of learning new technologies and serving as my personal portfolio.

 ## Requirements